Care and Feeding

 Freeze until ready to use.

-When feeding your frozen beefheart mix, chop or mince it into bite-sized morsel.
+When feeding your frozen beefheart mix, chop or mince it into bite-sized morsels.
 Discus do not like food chunks that are too big for their mouths

 Josie shows how we make our Beef Heart recipe at Chicago Discus